cdeitrick/Lolipop/README.md

 Additionally, `r` should be installed on your system in order to run the generated rscript file with the packages `ggplot2` and `ggmuller`.

 ## Optional Packages
-If `tqdm` is also installed, the scripts will display a progressbar for large datasets.
+- `tqdm`: If `tqdm` is also installed, the scripts will display a progressbar for large datasets.
-Sometimes the encoding of csv files is ambiguous (the scripts throw a UnicodeDecodeError).
+- `beautifulsoup4`: Sometimes the encoding of csv files is ambiguous (the scripts throw a UnicodeDecodeError).
 If `beautifulsoup4` is installed the scripts will attempt to correct encoding errors.

 # Sample Usage